ajyeager/datascience-challenge/README.md

 ## Logistics

- - Please use Python - but make use of any libraries you like
+ - Please use Python- but make use of any libraries you like (document anything non-standard)
  - You can use additional datasets if you like
+ - You can commit your progress directly to this repository